 On the ground floor is a gallery dedicated to Jajam and a small Anokhi shop.
 Apart from these two, one can find information on the restoration of the Haveli and the history of block printing in India,

 Jajam is a traditional durry or a thin carpet used by locals for seating on the floor.
 The concept of Jajam has vanished from urban areas with the advent of western seating systems.
 It does exist in some rural hinterland.
 I witnessed the use of Jajam during my childhood years.
 Jajam is made from thick fabric.
 Anokhi collaborated with artists to revive the forgotten art of Jajam making.
+Designs of Jajam are inspired by the architecture, animals and birds, and traditional motifs.

 Once done with the Jajam section, we used the staircase to reach the galleries on the first floor.
 Typical with the ancient Havelies of Dhundhar region, the staircase is steep with a small tread and high riser.